Hypfer/Valetudo/docs/_pages/general/rooting-essentials.md

 ### 3. Do the thing

-Now that we have full and easy access to the system, we can finally do what we came there for.
+Now that we have full and easy access to the system, we can finally do what we came for.

 This means deploying Valetudo, figuring some way of running it on system start, modifying the vendor software so that it stops talking to the cloud and more